-Davra Storms '19 MQ
+Davra Storms MQ

 How it works: Typically, a vehicle is connected to the Internet via an Internet of Things (IoT) gateway, which allows the vehicle to transmit data.
 In most fleet applications, the gateway is plugged into the Onboard Diagnostics Port (OBD) on the vehicle where the gateway can communicate with the vehicle’s Controller Area Network (CAN-BUS) to retrieve data.
 The gateway can also be connected to various sensors on the vehicle to retrieve additional data.
 The data is then received by a central authority, usually the dispatch.

-Going Green: United States President Barack Obama has pledged that the United States will cut its Carbon Emissions by as much as 28% over the next decade4.
+Going Green: United States President Barack Obama has pledged that the United States will cut its Carbon Emissions by as much as 28% over the next decade.
 In order to meet this goal companies will all have to do their part in reducing their carbon footprint.
 Fleet telematics will be of great assistance to companies maintaining fleets of vehicles.

-Reduced Maintenance costs: Engine monitoring solutions can retrieve fault codes and engine performance data; this information can then be transmitted immediately back to the central authority.
+Reduced Maintenance Costs: Engine monitoring solutions can retrieve fault codes and engine performance data; this information can then be transmitted immediately back to the central authority.
 This allows the problem to be addressed immediately.
 For example, it is estimated that 1 out of 10 cars on the road currently have a malfunction indicator lamp on and more than half of these drivers have ignored the light for 3 months or more.
-Chances are these vehicles have increased fuel consumption and higher emission rates due to faulty components4.
+Chances are these vehicles have increased fuel consumption and higher emission rates due to faulty components.
 The longer these problems are ignored, the more it will cost in the long run.
 If these problems are spotted and addressed immediately, costs can be minimized.

 Increased Safety: Fleet managers that actively monitor driver behavior on the road can drastically improve the fleet’s safety.
-When asked about fleet telematics, UPS director of automotive engineering Dale Spencer said, “We have the driver data; we know how fast they’re driving, how hard they’re stopping; the driver will change bad habits before it costs us money”6.
+When asked about fleet telematics, UPS director of automotive engineering Dale Spencer said, “We have the driver data; we know how fast they’re driving, how hard they’re stopping; the driver will change bad habits before it costs us money”.
 This illustrates the fact that if a driver is actively monitored to ensure safety, they are less likely to take risks or engage in reckless driving.
 This increases the overall safety of the fleet.’

 As long as large fleets of vehicles stay on the road, real-time vehicle tracking will become the norm while maintenance costs, fuel costs, and driver safety will always be of concern to fleet managers.
-At the same time fleets will continue to be pushed to reduce their carbon footprint and go green.
+At the same time, fleets will continue to be pushed to reduce their carbon footprint and go green.
 Vehicle telematics and access to the Internet of Things (IoT) will make real-time tracking of vehicles easier while minimizing concerns related to maintenance costs, fuel costs, and driver safety while at the same time, reduce costs for the company and help the fleets go green.

-Davra Storms '19 MQ
+Davra Storms MQ